Guest Teacher FAQs

 Host institutions must provide detailed, appropriate schedules for all planned guest teacher positions, as well as a plan for mentoring and support to the teacher.
 Host institutions are expected to provide evidence of commitment to building a sustainable Chinese language program that will continue after the departure of the guest teacher.

-- Sign a contract with the College Board by April 15, 2016, agreeing to the terms and conditions for the Chinese Guest Teacher Program.
+- Sign a contract with the College Board in April 2017, agreeing to the terms and conditions for the Chinese Guest Teacher Program.

 - Pay an administrative fee for visa processing and health insurance during the contract period.